irusri/geniesys/docs/getting_started.md

 Requirements
 ------------------

-To run GenIE-Sys we recommend your host supports the following:
+To run GenIE-Sys we recommend your host supports the following

 * PHP version 5.4+
 * MySQL version 5.6+ or MariaDB version 10.0+